Professor and Department Head

 My geology interests include fluvial sedimentology, stratigraphy, petroleum geology, basin analysis.
 After retiring from full-time teaching, I became a part time instructor in the Osher Lifelong Learning Institute at CSU.

 I am an Earth Scientist interested in geomorphology, active tectonics, landscape evolution, and critical zone science.
-My research is multidisciplinary and involves fieldwork, geochronology, GIS, numerical modeling, laboratory and data analysis.
+My research is multidisciplinary and involves fieldwork, geochronology, GIS, numerical modeling, and laboratory and data analysis.

 As a geologist/isotope geochemist with the AIRIE Program, my interests span petroleum and mineral resources and paleoclimatology.
 I also manage CSU’s collaborative National Park Service Geologic Resources Inventory group.